The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Method

 \subsection{Background estimation and its uncertainties}

 The projected radial profiles and integrated spectra obtained with the random cubes represent the null hypothesis of no signal, and are used to assess the robustness of any possible detection from the stacking samples.
-We repeat this measurement process at random positions twenty times (using different random points each time).
+We repeat this measurement process at random positions 20 times (using different random points each time).
 From the outer shells of the radial background profiles (500 kpc to 3000 Mpc) of the 20 realizations, we estimate the mean background luminosity.
-It takes values around 1.1$\times 10^{37}$ erg s$^{-1}$ kpc$^{-2}$.
-For each galaxy sample the background value obtained is different, indeed the total area covered and the masked area both vary from sample to sample.
+It takes values of around 1.1$\times 10^{37}$ erg s$^{-1}$ kpc$^{-2}$.
+For each galaxy sample, the background value obtained is different; indeed the total area covered and the masked area both vary from sample to sample.

-The uncertainty due to the source masking procedure, see Sect. \ref{subsec:masking}, suggests that the total number of event is subject at most to a residual 2\% systematic uncertainty.
-So, to be conservative, we add a 2\% systematic uncertainty to the mean value of the background: $\sigma^{BG}=0.02$ i.e. at all scales and energies.
+The uncertainty due to the source-masking procedure (see Sect. \ref{subsec:masking}) suggests that the total number of events is subject to a residual 2\% systematic uncertainty at most.
+To be conservative, we therefore add a 2\% systematic uncertainty to the mean value of the background: $\sigma^{BG}=0.02$ at all scales and energies.
+The uncertainty on the galaxy stack count rates follows a Poisson distribution: $\sigma^{GAL}=1/\sqrt{N^{GAL}}$.
+The uncertainty on the final background-subtracted measurement (i.e., galaxy minus background) is the quadratic sum of the two uncertainties: $\sqrt{(\sigma^{GAL})^2+(\sigma^{BG})^2}=\sqrt{1/N^{GAL}+0.02^2}$.